Ramblings

 It may be that we witness here an alternative to the 'jewel of the east' – a more overtly racist depiction of the native woman.
 A contrast between the two is in the first image; the girl on the left is distressed, darker, ethnically decorated and to the white man an example of the ignorant, suffering Arab; on her lap is something much more sensuous, who is to be desired.
 Ultimately, the colonist desires that either be in ropes.

 Prefatory note: I write poetry semi-regularly.
 My technique is normally to, once I've finished something, not look at it for a week or two then come back to it and pass judgement - which is normally a negative one.
-As I haven't put anything on my writings page in a while and this 'ramblings' section is completely bare I thought with the beginning of 2025 I could share some of my poems.
-As a bit of a warning, I better say that even the poems I'm happy with absolutely don't hold up to any critical standards.
+As I haven't put anything on my writings page in a while and this 'ramblings' section is completely bare I thought with the beginning of 2025 I could share two of my poems.
+As a bit of a warning, I better say that even the poems with which I'm happy do not hold up to any critical standards.
 I'm not so deluded to be an aspiring poet!

 The charity case is